JWST NIRSpec Spectroscopy of the Remarkable Bright Galaxy GHZ2/GLASS-z12 at Redshift 12.34: Source of Ionizing Photons: Star Formation or AGN?

-Finally, we checked whether the limits on the very high-ionization lines \neiv\ and \nev\ discriminate between AGN and star-formation powered emission in the case of GHZ2.
-We explored several diagnostics, finding that the most useful diagram exploits the O~III]/He~II versus [Ne~IV]/N~IV] ratios which are compatible only with star formation according to the models by F16 and G16 (Fig.~\ref{fig_SFAGN_highion}).
+These findings are consistent with the tests shown in Figs~\ref{fig_SFAGN1} and ~\ref{fig_SFAGN2}, and do not resolve the ambiguity on the nature of GHZ2.
+Instead, line-ratio diagnostics using very high-ionization lines lines can provide more stringent constraints.
+We explored several combinations, finding that the most useful diagram exploits the O~III]/He~II versus [Ne~IV]/N~IV] ratios which are compatible only with star formation according to the models by F16 and G16 (Fig.~\ref{fig_SFAGN_highion}).
 However, we cannot consider this test to be conclusive, since GHZ2 is still marginally compatible with the AGN models by NM22 and it has ratios consistent with those of GNz11 which shows AGN features \citep{Maiolino2023}.
-We also explored other diagnostics based on the [Ne~IV]/C~III] or [Ne~V]/C~III] ratios \citep{Scholtz2023}, and on [Ne~V]/[Ne~III] \citep{Cleri2023}, finding that they are not conclusive because the available limits for GHZ2 are compatible with either very low-metallicity stellar populations or AGNs.
-The \oiiibowen\ fluorescence line (Sec.~\ref{subsec:OIIIbowen}) may point to GHZ2 being a Seyfert-like AGN.
-However, as already mentioned, the nondetection of the [Ne~V] line is puzzling.
+We also explored other diagnostics based on the [Ne~IV]/C~III] or [Ne~V]/C~III] ratios \citep{Scholtz2023}, and on Ne53=[Ne~V]/[Ne~III] \citep{Cleri2023}, finding that they are not conclusive because the available limits for GHZ2 are compatible with either very low-metallicity stellar populations or AGNs.
+In particular, GHZ2 has log(Ne53)$<$-0.31 at 3-$\sigma$, and log(O III]/H $\beta$)=0.72$\pm$0.11 \citep{Zavala2024,Calabro2024} compatible with the \textquote{composite} zone defined by \citet{Cleri2023}.
+The \oiiibowen\ fluorescence line may point to GHZ2 being a Seyfert-like AGN.
+However, as already mentioned in Sec.~\ref{subsec:OIIIbowen}, the nondetection of the [Ne~V] line is puzzling in this respect.

 To summarize, the available data do not allow us to ascertain whether the dominant ionization source within GHZ2 is star formation or AGN accretion.
 On the one hand, the high EWs of carbon and oxygen lines point to an AGN contribution.
-On the other hand, the nondetection of very high-ionization lines and the measurable line ratios favor the star-formation case, in particular according to the F16 and G16 models, but are compatible with both scenarios according to the NM22 models.
+On the other hand, the measurable line ratios, and in particular [Ne~IV]/N~IV], favor the star-formation case according to the F16 and G16 models, but are compatible with both scenarios according to the NM22 models.